A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 set c not_a_comment
 ```

-> The annotation style of logical language,
-> using the `#` character for annotation,
+> The annotation style of logical language, using the `#` character for annotation,
-> will ignore the content from the `#` character until the end of the line
+> will ignore the content from the `#` character until the end of line

 Advanced Beginner - Constant System